-There are several core elements that are crucial to the development of healthy anger management.
+Several core elements are crucial to the development of healthy anger management.

-So, let’s have a look at these crucial core elements to the development of healthy anger management in childhood.
-This is a complex process that contains several elements that will help a child to successfully manage angry feelings.
+So, let's look at these crucial core elements of developing healthy anger management in childhood.
+This complex process contains several factors that will help a child successfully manage angry feelings.
 What are they: